 And be sure to join relevant Facebook groups for your niche.

 This is a good way to network with like-minded bloggers and you will be able to ask members if they know of any good Pinterest group boards that you can join.

 I will tell you straight up that it took me over 6 months to get into the boards that I am in now, so hunker down.

 I know that I mentioned at the beginning about using Pinterest to make money.
 This happens when you start getting more followers and more traffic from Pinterest to your blog.

 And if you get a viral pin, this will be crazy fast.
 You can wake up to find that multiple thousands of people saw your pin overnight and went to your blog.
 This is why you want Google Analytics set up, so that you can monitor this.

 Related Post: How to get Blog Traffic from Pinterest

 You can make pins to direct to blog posts as well as landing pages for your sales funnels.
 The opportunities to use Pinterest to make money are endless.

 Okay, well this post rapidly got out of hand.
 My hope is that this post will help you to get started with pinning, and by extension, increase your website traffic.
 Let me know in the comments.

 And please leave comments on what other help you may need with getting free, organic traffic from Pinterest.
-I will be doing a post soon on how to use the Tailwind scheduler, and I have an upcoming post on manual pinning course that I took.

 I said that I would recommend a course for anyone who wants more help, so here is my review post for Pinterest Ninja.
 This is the little Pinterest course that could!
 And I love it.
 It has help for website branding, starting Facebook groups, Pinterest groups, and Megan keeps the course updated.